Overview Decide Design Deliver Evaluate

 A. Decide on Relevant Standards and Benchmarks

-There are two sets of important standards for multimedia activities -- The Sunshine State Standards and the National Educational Technology Standards.
+There are two sets of important standards for multimedia activities in Florida-- The Sunshine State Standards and the National Educational Technology Standards.

 Sunshine State Standards